Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Related works

 CNN usually uses the pooling operation to subsample the feature maps.
 The advantage of this operation is to reduce the convolutional output band, and be more robust to variations in feature maps~\cite{zhao2017convolutional}.
-Average or maximum pooling is utilized for time series analysis~\cite{zheng2014time,yang2015deep,koprinska2018convolutional}, and here we choose average pooling.
+Average or maximum pooling is commonly utilized for time series analysis~\cite{zheng2014time,yang2015deep,koprinska2018convolutional}, and average pooling is selected in this study.
 Besides, $[\beta_1^1, \beta_1^2,\ldots,\beta_C^{T-K+2}]$ ($\beta_j^i = [\beta_{j}^{i,1},\ldots,\beta_{j}^{i,H}]^{\mathrm{T}}$) and $\beta_0$ are respectively the weights and bias in the fully connected layer that are linked to all feature map vectors.

-Since all the weights and biases are gradient-based trained with back-propagation, CNN can extract features via filters from the input time series, and can linearly link these features to predictions by the fully connected layer.
-However, the fixed architecture of trained CNN requires predefined hyper-parameters, which is computationally expensive to tune the number of filters, training epochs, and other parameters without theoretical guidance.
+Since all the weights and biases are gradient-based trained with back-propagation, CNN can extract features via filters from the input time series and linearly link these features to predictions by the fully connected layer.
+However, the fixed architecture of trained CNN requires predefined hyper-parameters, which is computationally expensive to tune the number of filters, training epochs, and other configurations.